Commonwealth of Virginia COVID-19 Equity Leadership Task Force

 How the Unified Command Should Apply Equity in its Decision-Making

 In order to ensure that we emerge from this crisis as a stronger Virginia, the HEWG has determined that every facet of the Unified Command response and recovery must apply an equity lens.
 This lens is of even greater imperative in light of the predicted implications and complications this unique public health crisis event will have on at-risk populations.
-Further, as a result of the catastrophic nature of the crisis, the demographic of those who identify as at-risk, under-resourced, and underserved will widen to those who traditionally never identified in these vulnerable ways.
-Therefore elevating the health equity lens in all parts of the response is as equally important as all functions of communications, policy, operations, logistics, planning, finance, and recovery.
-Further, the HEWG predicts that the impact of this public health crisis will be felt for years and perhaps for generations for communities that have historically been under resourced or underrepresented.
+As a result of this crisis, the demographic of at-risk, under-resourced, and underserved populations will grow.
+Therefore, it is imperative to use a health equity lens in the communications, policy, operations, logistics, planning, finance, and recovery components of Virginia’s response.
+HEWG predicts that the impact of this public health crisis has the potential to impact historically marginalized communities for generations.

 - Governance and Procedural Equity - Identified by broadening vertically and horizontally the diversity of those who are delegated for collaborative problem-solving and decision-making, which also includes a rejection of toxic and manipulative control or power;